 All of your traffic is tied back to your device's IP address—all of your gadgets have one, including your PC, laptop, mobile, and even your router.
 Your internet service provider (ISP) can use your IP address to keep tabs on what you get up to online and build up a profile of your habits (that is, if you're not using one of the best VPNs in the biz).
 Unfortunately, this can then be used to generate creepy, invasive, targeted ads.
 Changing your IP address ensures that nobody can watch over your shoulder.

 If you change your IP address to one located in another country, however, you'll also be able to check out region-specific content—like Netflix shows that are only available in the US or exclusive sporting events.
 That's especially handy if you're traveling overseas and want to keep up with your favorite series, or if you just need a new digital boxset to binge.

-With that said, this is how to change your IP address whether you're using a computer that runs Windows 11 or macOS.
+So, let's get stuck in—here's how you can change your IP address on a computer running either Windows 11 or macOS.

 How to change your IP address

 Changing your IP address: the easy way